- What is the Education Technology (Ed Tech) K-12 Voucher Program?

 - Can I transfer my Ed Tech K-12 Voucher Program vouchers to another LEA?

 No. Education Technology K-12 Voucher Program vouchers cannot be transferred to any person or entity and cannot be transferred between LEAs.
-If your LEA is unable to make use of all of the vouchers allotted to it, please communicate that fact to the California Department of Education which will, per the settlement agreement, make recommendations to the Court on the proper disposition of unused vouchers.
+If your LEA is unable to make use of all of the vouchers allotted to it, please communicate that fact to the CDE which will, per the settlement agreement, make recommendations to the Court on the proper disposition of unused vouchers.

 - Do the vouchers fall under state or federal funding “supplement, not supplant” rules?

 Yes, the vouchers may not supplant state or federal program funding.

 For example, if an LEA submits receipts for voucher reimbursement of items (hardware/software) or services (PD or technology support) purchased with funds from a federal program, either the items and services purchased with those federal funds must remain in and directly benefit the program or the reimbursed funds must be returned to the program for the duration of the settlement period.

 - Do other state's cy pres Settlement Agreements under their Microsoft lawsuit affect California?

 The cy pres Settlement Agreements in other states have no effect on California's cy pres program.
 Each state's cy pres program has unique and different requirements, such as which product and service purchases are eligible for reimbursement using the vouchers.
 Allowable and not allowable products and services lists, such as the one used in connection with the cy pres program in Minnesota, do not apply in California.

 - Since the voucher reimbursement funds will not be coming from the State, how should this be set up in the LEA’s accounting system?